h2oai/datatable/docs/api/dt/sort.rst

         sorting is descending.

     na_position: None | "first" | "last" | "remove"
-        If "first", the default behaviour, missing values are placed first in sorted output.
+        If "first", the default behavior, missing values are placed first in sorted output.
 If "last", they are placed last.
         If "remove", rows that contain missing values in `cols` are excluded from the output.